allfed/ALLFED-Repository-Template/README.md

 To make this easier you can use auto-formatter that change your code to be formatted in PEP 8 when you safe it.
 E.g. [here for Spyder](https://stackoverflow.com/questions/51463223/how-to-use-pep8-module-using-spyder).

 ### Testing
+We want to create reliable code.
+This means, as much of the code needs to be automatically tested, to make sure that everything runs as intended.
+This means that every possible function should have some kind of `assert` that tests if it works.
+For bigger projects, use automated testing suites life [Travis](https://www.travis-ci.com/) (@all: are there better ones?).
+You can read more about testing [here](https://goodresearch.dev/testing.html).

 ### Documenting